 Don McLean will follow with a short talk about his mother and her work, and read a few passages from her fiction.

 The featured work of the evening will be the song set "Sparks," premiered by Evelyn McLean.
 This performance brings together songs Don McLean has set to his mother’s poems, the earliest of which was composed in 1962.
-Two of the songs were written in the 1970s, and the rest of the pieces during a decade ending in 2004.

 The songs have been drawn together in a work for voice and five instruments.
 Mezzo-soprano Evelyn McLean has premiered most of Don McLean’s work, as both soloist and choral conductor, including his short operas "Patterns" (1980) and "Goodbye, Darling" (2009) on Friends of Music programs.